 1976 - On 31 May the East Timor puppet government votes for integration with Indonesia.
 East Timor becomes the Indonesian province of Timor Timur on 17 July.

-Most of the world, including Portugal, never recognises the annexation and the move is condemned by the United Nations (UN), which continues to recognise Portuguese sovereignty over the territory.
+Most of the world, including Portugal, never recognises the annexation.
+The United Nations (UN) condemns Indonesia's action and continues to recognise Portuguese sovereignty over East Timor.

 1980 - Belo is ordained as a priest on 26 July.